Blood quantum laws: Measuring an individual's blood quantum

-Tribe requirements for membership
+Tribe requirements for citizenship

-Prior to colonization, individual tribes had established their own requirements for membership, including the practice of banishment for those who had committed unforgivable crimes.
+Prior to colonization, individual tribes had established their own requirements for citizenship, including the practice of banishment for those who had committed unforgivable crimes.
 Some traditional communities still hold to these precontact standards.
 Tribes that follow lineal descent may require a Native American ancestor who is listed on a prior tribal rations-issue roll, such as the Dawes Rolls for the Five Civilized Tribes in Oklahoma or a late 19th-century census.
 In some cases, they may also require a certain percentage of Native American ancestry and demonstrated residence with a tribe or commitment to the community.
-Few tribes allow members to claim ancestry in more than one tribe.
+Few tribes allow citizens to claim ancestry in more than one tribe.
 The Little Traverse Bay Bands of Odawa Indians accept persons of 1/4 Native American ancestry plus documented descent from an ancestor listed in specific records.
 In part, this recognizes that the Odawa people historically had a territory on both sides of what is now the border between the US and Canada.
 Each federally recognized tribe has established its own criteria for membership.
 Given the new revenues that many tribes are realizing from gambling casinos and other economic development, or from settlement of 19th-century land claims, some have established more restrictive rules to limit membership.
 Between 1904 and 1919, tribal members of mixed African and Native American ancestry were disenrolled from the Chitimacha tribe of Louisiana, and their descendants have since then been denied tribal membership.

-In 2007 the Cherokee Nation voted in the majority to exclude as members those Cherokee Freedmen who had no documented ancestors on the Cherokee-by-blood list of the Dawes Rolls.
-However, the Cherokee Supreme Court ruled in 2005 that they were legitimate members of the tribe at that time.
+In 2007 the Cherokee Nation voted in the majority to exclude as citizens those Cherokee Freedmen who had no documented ancestors on the Cherokee-by-blood list of the Dawes Rolls.
+However, the Cherokee Supreme Court ruled in 2005 that they were legitimate citizens of the nation at that time.
 After the Civil War, the US required the Cherokee and other Native American tribes that had supported the Confederacy to make new treaties.
-They also required them to emancipate their slaves and to give full tribal membership to those freedmen who wanted to stay in tribal territory.
+They also required them to emancipate their slaves and to give full tribal citizenship to those freedmen who wanted to stay in tribal territory.
 The Cherokee Freedmen often had intermarried and some had Cherokee ancestry at the time of the Dawes Rolls, qualifying as Cherokee by blood, but registrars typically classified them as Freedmen.